coenwerem/ADRC-Motor-Control/README.md

 # ADRC-Motor-Control
-A collection of MATLAB (.m) files for analyzing the frequency response of an SEDC motor using the Active Disturbance Rejection Control (ADRC) technique.
+A collection of MATLAB (.m) files for analyzing the frequency response of a separately-excited motor using the Active Disturbance Rejection Control (ADRC) technique.
 Code for the paper "[Robust Control of a DC Motor](https://www.sciencedirect.com/science/article/pii/S2405844020326207)."
 If you find the scripts presented here remotely useful in your work, please cite us using the following `.bib` entry:

 ```
 @article{okoro_robust_2020,